gmdfalk/onenote-cli/README.md

 # onenote-cli
-A command line client for OneNote
+A command line client for OneNote.